ashleytsmith/Automating_materials_modelling/README.md

 * NumPy was used wherever appropriate to try to speed up the computations.
 The idea in numPy is to use vectorisation, broadcasting and fast indexing routines written in pure C instead of Python for-loops and iterators.
 We want to cram as much of the logic/computation into operations on a numPy arrays with much larger chunks of memory being visited at a time compared to slow one at a time python iterators.

-* However, in this project there are many instances where we can’t really benefit from NumPy’s vectorised operations either because we are pushed to access the elements individually e.g. when finding all the nearest neighbours of a bin, or we wish to use objects.
+* However, in this project there are many instances where we can’t really benefit from NumPy’s vectorised operations e.g., we are pushed to access the elements individually when finding all the nearest neighbours of a bin.
 When accessing individual elements of an array it is well known that NumPy tends to be slower than Python.
 We are asking Python to access elements in the NumPy array stored in C memory scope one by one and then allocating a new Python object in memory and perhaps creating a pointer to this object in a list, this overhead is more expensive than just using vanilla Python where we can just access a list or a list of lists directly.

 **Code summary:**

 <p align="center">
 <img src="https://github.com/ashleytsmith/Useful_algorithms_for_materials_modelling/blob/main/Images_for_GitHub/neighbour_search_algo_overview.png" width="400" alt="see images folder if image doesn't show">
 </p>

+**Performance:**

+Needs work.
+This was the first attempt to get a clean, easy to follow and working solution to a surprisingly tricky searching problem.
+Currently it works well for 100s of atoms but does not scale well for larger system sizes and should not be expected to after just one iteration.
+It is a good starting template and there is plenty of low hanging fruit (see the "Applications and extension ideas" section for some suggestions) which could yield speed boosts.

 ## Connectivity search with ray tracing visualisation